ubco-cmps/data301_course/project/milestone01.md

  **Note: GitHub currently does not allow you to upload empty directories, so each directory has a README file that you should populate with relevant information**
 ```
 ## Task 4: Create a project vision statement

-**The vision statement should be placed in the `project_vision.md` file in the project repository.**
-You are welcome to update the vision as your project evolves and changes.

 Creating a project vision statement is an essential aspect of good project planning.
 In this section, I will be referencing [Dovile Misevičiūtė's excellent article](https://teamhood.com/project-management/project-vision-statement-make-sure-it-works/) on project vision statements.